matschundbrei/toldya/README.md

 $ pip install -r requirements.txt
 $ export SQLALCHEMY_DATABASE_URI="~/mytell.db"
 $ export FLASK_APP=toldya.py
+$ export FLASK_ENV=development
 $ flask db migrate
 $ flask db upgrade
 $ flask run
 ```

+This ends bringing up a development environment of this at port 5000 (the default Flask port).
 There are a few environment variables that let you control how flask behaves and you can read more about them in the [upstream documentation](https://flask.palletsprojects.com/en/1.1.x/config/#builtin-configuration-values).

 For this particulat instance I've tried and give most of them reasonable values.